-- Are there any art galleries holding works of the artist for exhibition and sale?
-Do you have contact details for them? - Did the artist have any agreements or licenses about the use of his/her art?
-If so, can you provide any details? - Did the artist get royalties from Viscopy or Copyright Agency?
-Is the artist registered Ι. for resale royalties? - m.
+- i.
+Was the artist a member of an art centre?
+Which one?
+Do they hold any money or paintings belonging to the artist? - j.
+Are there any art galleries holding works of the artist for exhibition and sale?
+Do you have contact details for them? - k.
+Did the artist have any agreements or licenses about the use of his/her art?
+If so, can you provide any details? - I. Did the artist get royalties from Viscopy or Copyright Agency?
+Is the artist registered for resale royalties? - m.
 Have all the funeral expenses been paid?
 If so, who paid them?
-If there are outstanding debts associated with the funeral, any funds must first be applied to the payment of those before any distribution to the beneficiaries. - What other debts did the artist have?
-These must be paid before any distribution to the beneficiaries. - Find out if the artist needs to file a tax return.
+If there are outstanding debts associated with the funeral, any funds must first be applied to the payment of those before any distribution to the beneficiaries. - n.
+What other debts did the artist have?
+These must be paid before any distribution to the beneficiaries. - o.
+Find out if the artist needs to file a tax return.
 If there is any tax owing, that must be paid before any money can be distributed to the beneficiaries.
 Many Indigenous artists were considered to be "hobbyists" by the Australian Tax Office and while alive did not have to complete tax returns dealing with income earned from their art.
 If that is the case then it will not be necessary to file a tax return for the period up to the date of death.
 However, in relation to any money earned by the estate from sales of artwork after the artist's death, tax may be payable.

-TEMPLATE DOCUMENTS FOR USE WITH THE AUSTRALIAN CAPITAL TERRITORY INTESTACY KIT
+TEMPLATE DOCUMENTS FOR USE WITH THE SOUTH AUSTRALIAN INTESTACY KIT